10kh-at-rb/poodr/README.md

  };
  ```

- This long conditional chain handles changing the direction of the snake.
+ This long conditional chain handles changing the direction of the snake and stopping the snake from turning on itself.
+For instance if the snake is going east it can't just all of a sudden go west, it first has to go south or north then turn west.

  The last two functions